klogging/klogging.io/docs/internals/klogging-process.md

 New coroutines are launched in these places:

-- Creating the loop in [Logging.kt](https://github.com/klogging/klogging/blob/main/src/commonMain/kotlin/io/klogging/impl/Logging.kt#L42)
-  (location may change) that reads from the events channel and calls `dispatchEvent`.
+- Creating the loop in [Emitter.kt](https://github.com/klogging/klogging/blob/main/src/commonMain/kotlin/io/klogging/internal/Emitter.kt#L41) that reads from the events channel and calls `dispatchEvent`.

 - Emitting log events into the events channel from [NoCoLoggerImpl.kt](https://github.com/klogging/klogging/blob/main/src/commonMain/kotlin/io/klogging/impl/NoCoLoggerImpl.kt#L41).
   A new coroutine is launched for every log event.

-- Creating the loop in [Sink.kt](https://github.com/klogging/klogging/blob/main/src/commonMain/kotlin/io/klogging/internal/Sink.kt#41)
+- Creating the loop in [Sink.kt](https://github.com/klogging/klogging/blob/main/src/commonMain/kotlin/io/klogging/internal/Sink.kt#L41)
   that reads from the channel for each sink.

 Sinks may launch coroutines in order to send log events to their destinations.